Guna-Sekhar-Sai-Harsha/Personal-Dialogue-Generation/README.md

 ![model_framework](misc/model_framework.svg)

-In this paper, we propose a a transmitter-receiver based framework with the aim of explicitly modelling **Persona understanding**, in other words, **Mutual Persona Perception**.
+In this paper, the authors propose a a transmitter-receiver based framework with the aim of explicitly modelling **Persona understanding**, in other words, **Mutual Persona Perception**.

 It is based on the following motivation: the two interlocutors foster understanding either by raising persona-related topics, `Seen any good movies lately?`, or by revealing their own personas through answering questions, `I don't watch movies more of a writer.`.
 The efforts to build understanding keep the conversation flowing.